MSB Frequently Asked Questions

 • I have a criminal background.
 Will my license be approved?

 Criminal activity increases the difficulty of making a favorable finding on an application.
 While minor traffic offenses will not affect your chances for a license, convicted felons who have not been PARDONED (not just paroled) or who have not sought and obtained/documented the remedies provided for in O.C.G.A.
-Section 7-1-684 for sellers-issuers of payment instruments or money transmitters and O.C.G.A.
+Section 7-1-684 for money transmitters and O.C.G.A.
 Section 7-1-703 for check cashers, cannot be licensed.
 The Department verifies the criminal background of each applicant for a license.
 It is very important to provide honest answers in the application.
 Omissions regarding arrests are deemed to be a serious falsification of the application and can lead to denial regardless of the nature or outcome of the arrest.

 A surety bond is a three-party instrument between a surety (insurance company), the licensee, and the Department.
 The agreement binds the licensee to comply with the terms and conditions of the laws and regulations concerning the issuance of their license.
 If the licensee is unable to successfully meet those requirements, the surety assumes certain monetary obligations required for performance under that surety bond for the licensee, and ensures that the obligations are met.
 Such obligations may be those owed to qualifying consumers, other creditors, or the Department.